analogdevicesinc/MAXREFDES1213/README.md

 <ol>
 <li>Click the "Clone or Download" button and click "Download ZIP" above (from the main GITHUB repo page).
 After the download finishes, unzip the file to a directory of your choosing.
 All the files needed to run the board can be found in the Firmware and Software directories.</li>
 <li>You need to program the FTHR board with the Smart_E_Load_FM_rev2.MAX32630FTHR.bin file found in the Firmware directory.</li>
-<li>Please install by double-clicking the GUI using setup.exe located in the .\Software\Publish directory.</li>
+<li>Please install the GUI by double-clicking setup.exe located in the .\Software\Publish directory.</li>
 <li>For hardware setup, install the fan and 12 V adapter if you are working with high currents.
 If you are planning to work on low current applications, there is no need to install the fan.</li>
 <li>The complete procedure is mentioned in the design documents found on the MAXREFDES1213's page on Maxim's website.</li>
 <li>Fan connection: The J7 has three pins and the "Thermal Take" has four pins.
-When you connect the Fan make sure you connect the bottom three pins of the fan and leave the top one.</li>
+When you connect the fan make sure you connect the bottom three pins of the fan and leave the top one.</li>
 </ol>